ShadowPlayer34/TimetabelIOS/README.md

   <li>Write the lesson's name, start and end time, lecture or not, and click next lesson, if there are more lesson on this day or next day to fill in the next day, if there are no lessons for this day, then click skip the day</li>
   <li>Press done</li>
 </ol>
+<h2>User Guide</h2>
+<p>After installation and configuration, you can already use the application.
+When you enter the application, you immediately see the schedule for today, the circled lesson is the next lesson.
+On the second tab, the schedule for the next day.
+On the third tab, you can see the schedule for each day.
+And on the fourth is the application settings, in this tab you can enable background music for the application</p>
 <h2>Pictures</h2>
 <div>
   <p>